Radii of proton emitters

 To relate the complex radius in the resonant state to the measured rms radius, we employ the time-dependent approach \cite{Wang2021} to track the evolution of the decaying nucleon.
-Here, the initial state is modeled by means of the Two Potential Approach (TPA) \cite{Gurvitz1987,Gurvitz2004}, in which the closed initial potential $V_{\rm TPA}(r)$ is assumed to be constant $V(r_{\rm TPA}) > Q_p$ for $r\ge r_{\rm TPA}$ (see Fig.\,S1 in Supplemental Material (SM) \cite{SM} for illustration), where $r_{\rm TPA}$ is chosen inside the barrier (between the barrier radius and outer turning point) \cite{Gurvitz2004}.
+Here, the initial state is modeled by means of the two potential approach (TPA) \cite{Gurvitz1987,Gurvitz2004}, in which the closed initial potential $V_{\rm TPA}(r)$ is assumed to be constant $V(r_{\rm TPA}) > Q_p$ for $r\ge r_{\rm TPA}$ [see Fig.\,S1 in Supplemental Material (SM) \cite{SM} for illustration], where $r_{\rm TPA}$ is chosen inside the barrier (between the barrier radius and outer turning point) \cite{Gurvitz2004}.
 As shown below, the evolution during the moderate time period is governed by the resonant dynamics of the state and is essentially insensitive to the choice of $r_{\rm TPA}$.

-Our analysis is carried out for the rms radius of $d_{5/2}$ resonant state in the proton emitter $^{15}$F($^{14}$O+$p$), a medium-mass nucleus with moderate decay width ~\cite{Mukha2010,Girard-Alcindor2022}, which constitutes excellent laboratory for various open quantum system phenomena~\cite{Okolowicz2009,Okolowicz2011,Girard-Alcindor2022,Oishi2025}.
+Our analysis is carried out for the rms radius of the $d_{5/2}$ resonant state in the proton emitter $^{15}$F($^{14}$O+$p$), a medium-mass nucleus with a moderate decay width ~\cite{Mukha2010,Girard-Alcindor2022}, which constitutes an excellent laboratory for various open quantum system phenomena~\cite{Okolowicz2009,Okolowicz2011,Girard-Alcindor2022,Oishi2025}.